Code-Institute-Submissions/Touchdown/README.md

 **Website on GitHub Pages:** https://danielbradford.github.io/Touchdown/

 ### _A user-friendly, fun and interactive memory game called 'Touchdown'.
 The game encourages the user to memorise a sequence of flashing plays, and then click on the corresponding sequence.
 The game maintains a strong theme of American Football.

+### **Creation and Design**
+### **UX - STRATEGY:**
+The strategy of Touchdown as a game is to provide a fun and interactive game for the user to enjoy.
+The strategy can be can be outlined in more detail by looking at the goals of the user and the provider which in this project are very similar.

-### **BUSINESS GOALS OF WEBSITE**
+***BUSINESS GOALS OF WEBSITE***
 *  To provide a fun, interactive and enjoyable game to the user
 *  To encourage the user and be open to feedback about the game and how it can be improved.

-### **USER GOALS OF WEBSITE**
+***USER GOALS OF WEBSITE***
-* To play the game of Touchdown
+* To play the game of Touchdown:
 * To have fun
 * To interact with the game
 * To challenge themselves
 * To enjoy their time playing the game
 * To be updated on their progress
 * To give feedback about the game and their experience

-### **Who is the website for?**
+***WHO IS THE USER?***
-The ideal user for Touchdown:
+* The ideal user for Touchdown:
     * Aged 4 +
     * Wants to play a fun gam
     * Enjoys Memory Games
     * Likes American Football
     * Wants to improve their memory
     * Likes giving feedback

+### **UX - SCOPE:**
+After establishing the strategy for the website/game, the next thing to consider were the boundaries.
+Staying within the realms of scope allowed a more realistic approach whilst incorporating targets and time pressures.

-### **What do the NEW users want?**
+**What do the NEW users want?**

-New users of Touchdown want to know what the game is and how to play it.
-They want to have fun and interact with a game that will test their memory and update them on their progress and a fun and enjoyable way.
+* New users of Touchdown want to know what the game is and how to play it.
+* They want to have fun and interact with a game that will test their memory and update them on their progress in a fun and enjoyable way.

-### **What do the RETURNING users want?**
+**What do the RETURNING users want?**

-Returning users may want to play the game but at a harder difficulty setting.
+* Returning users may want to play the game but at a harder difficulty setting.

-### **What does the website do?**
-*   The website/game objective is to provide a fun and interactive gaming experience.
-    * The game will flash/highlight one of four cards in a sequence.
-    * After the sequence has been displayed the user must select the sequence in that exact order.
-    * If the user is correct, a success image and sound effect will play, the progress bar will update and they will proceed to the next round whilst gaining 3 points.
-    * If the user is wrong, an incorrect image and sound effect will play and they will lose 1 of 3 lives, lose 5 points and start again at round 1.
-    * If they reach round 10, a Touchdown image and sound effect will play and they will have completed the game and achieved 'TOUCHDOWN'.
-An alert box will then present them with their total points score.
-This is the points gained multiplied by number of lives remaining.
-## **SCOPE**
-The game meets the needs of clients looking for a enjoyable interactive gaming experience.
+* The game meets the needs of clients looking for an enjoyable interactive gaming experience.
 This project has the potential to develop into a larger game with deeper complexity.

-## **Structure**
-### The structural sitemap is as follows:
-<a  href="https://github.com/DanielBradford/Touchdown/blob/701a6d73c3e9e8e02a7deb3246667f04d6e02e18/assets/documents/wireframes/TOUCHDOWN%20SITEMAP.pdf" target="_blank">SITEMAP</a>
+For Example, Multi - Player (vs. Mode, Score/Leader board)

-### **USER STORIES**
+**USER STORIES**
 1. As a new user of Touchdown, I want to easily navigate the site, so I can can understand how to play the game.
 1. As a new user of Touchdown, I want to easily navigate the site, so I can can select my preferred difficulty level.
 1. As a new user of Touchdown, I want to easily navigate the site, so I can give feedback to the creator and rate the game.